JuniorIsAJitterbug/tbc-video-export/README.md

 - `--help` - List all available arguments.
 - `--list-profiles` - List all FFmpeg profiles.
 - `--profile` - Define FFmpeg profile.
-- `--dump-default-config` - Dump the FFmpeg profiles config to `tbc-video-export.json`, allowing creation and editing of profiles.
+- `--dump-default-config` - Dump the FFmpeg profiles config to `tbc-video-export.json`, allowing the creation and editing of profiles.

 ## Readout Terminal